jc-su/jc-su.github.io/index.md

 ## Bio
-I am currently a graduate student at Department of Computer Science, [FAU Erlangen-Nürnberg](https://www.fau.eu/), starting from 2021.
+I am currently a graduate student at Department of Computer Science, [Friedrich-Alexander-Universität Erlangen-Nürnberg](https://www.fau.eu/), starting from 2021.
 Previously I was an undergraduate student from [Shanghai Normal University](https://english.shnu.edu.cn/) and received my B.Eng. degree in Electronic Information Engineering, 2020.

 My research aims to improve scalability and efficiency of computer systems with a focus on Machine Learning Systems.
 Below are some specific topics I am interested:
 * Distributed Large-Scale and Affordable DNN Training